tritonas00/system-tar-and-restore/README.md

 exclude /home, keep only hidden files and folders

 **-f**
-Activate --acls  --selinux --xattrs (Required for Fedora)
+Activate --acls  --selinux --xattrs (Required / Available only in Fedora)

 Examples: